AMTC Dresden

 4. Restriction of processing

-Restriction of processing is the marking of stored personal data with the aim of limiting their future processing.
+Restriction of processing is the marking of stored personal data with the aim of restricting its future processing.

 5. Profiling